fawaz-alesayi/solana-gif-portal-svelte/README.md

+# Archive Note

+I abandoned all things related to web3.

 # buildspace Solana GIF Portal Project
 *Note: This is a bit different from the original project since it was made with Svelte and XState!*
 *I choose Svelte because It's easier to read.
 XState was choosen to prevent and catch any unexpected state bugs.*